Donders-Institute/hpc-wiki-v2/docs/cluster_howto/access-external-ssh.rst

    .. code:: bash

       $ $HOME/tunnel2vnc

+   and follow the instruction to setup the tunnel.

 In this example, we choose ``Source port`` to be ``5956``.
 We also assume that a VNC server has been started on ``mentat002`` with the display number ``56``.
 The ``Destination`` referring to the VNC server should be ``mentat002:5956``.